-The proposed set of recommendations are provided according to 5 sections:
+The set of recommendations are provided according to 5 sections:

-- Section 1 provides proposed recommendations on possible regulatory and supervisory approaches. - Section 2 provides proposed recommendations on the internal processes of ESG ratings and data products providers. - Section 3 provides proposed recommendations concerning the use of ESG ratings and data products. - Sections 4 and 5 provide proposed recommendations concerning the interactions of ESG ratings and data products providers with entities subject to assessment by ESG ratings and data products providers.
+- Section 1 provides recommendations on possible regulatory and supervisory approaches. - Section 2 provides recommendations on the internal processes of ESG ratings and data products providers. - Section 3 provides recommendations concerning the use of ESG ratings and data products. - Sections 4 and 5 provide recommendations concerning the interactions of ESG ratings and data products providers with entities subject to assessment by ESG ratings and data products providers.

-How these proposed recommendations could be implemented will depend upon the priorities of stakeholders, local market circumstances and individual jurisdiction's legal and regulatory systems.
-For their part, ESG ratings and data products providers, and entities covered by ESG ratings and data products providers, may wish to consider inclusion of the relevant provisions in their internal policies and procedures.
-In some cases, regulators may wish to consider the proposed recommendations in the development of their regulatory frameworks or, where these already exist, in the supervision of their supervised entities.
-Finally, depending on the above, regulators may wish to consider whether their existing regulatory regimes are sufficient for oversight, and, where appropriate, clarify or expand their existing regulatory regime where any additional regulatory authority might be necessary or helpful.
+How these recommendations could be implemented may depend upon the priorities of stakeholders, local market circumstances and jurisdictions' legal and regulatory frameworks.
+For their part, ESG ratings and data products providers, and entities covered by ESG ratings and data products providers, could consider inclusion of the relevant provisions in their internal policies and procedures.
+In some cases, regulators could consider the recommendations in the development of their regulatory frameworks or in the supervision of their supervised or regulated entities.
+Regulators could also consider whether their existing regulatory regimes are sufficient for oversight, or, where appropriate, clarify or expand their existing regulatory regime where additional regulatory authority may be appropriate.

-5.1 Proposed Recommendations for IOSCO and IOSCO Members concerning ESG ratings and data products
+5.1 Recommendations for Authorities concerning ESG ratings and data products

-Where regulators have supervisory authority over ESG ratings and data products providers, they may wish to consider whether the reliability, comparability and interpretability of ESG ratings and data products could be enhanced by taking steps to improve the governance and transparency of the assessment process and the management of conflicts of interest.
-Taking steps to improve the governance, transparency and management of conflicts of interest surrounding these products could in turn contribute to a greater level of confidence in the use of these products within the financial system, supporting a greater up-take in usage while simultaneously protecting investors and ensuring that markets are fair and efficient, in line with IOSCO objectives.
+Where regulatory or supervisory authorities have authority over ESG ratings and data products providers, they could consider whether the reliability, comparability and interpretability of ESG ratings and data products could be enhanced by taking steps to improve the governance and transparency of the assessment process and the management of conflicts of interest of the providers.
+This could include the possibility of establishing regulatory expectations around good practices in corporate governance to help ensure appropriate independence, objectivity and challenge at board or other appropriate level within the providers.